Markets

 It’s probably making people dumber.

-For the past year, Nvidia’s earnings days, and the session following that, increasingly feel like they’re designed in a lab to make people like me look like idiots for trying to offer any thoughts on what the results and the market reaction actually mean.
+For the past year, Nvidia’s earnings days, and the sessions that follow, increasingly feel like they’re designed in a lab to make people like me look like idiots for trying to offer any thoughts on what the results and the market reaction actually mean.

 Shares of the chip designer are meandering in early trading Thursday after doing a whole lot of nothing following the release of fiscal Q1 2027 results on Wednesday afternoon, which included a conference call with CEO Jensen Huang and CFO Colette Kress.